• Skip to main content

 The best things to do in Dublin

 There are also a diverse selection of superb distilleries to discover along the east coast including Tullamore D.E.W.
-Whiskey Experience in County Offaly, Slane Distillery in County Meath and Smithwick’s Experience Kilkenny in County Kilkenny.
+Whiskey Experience in County Offaly, Slane Distillery in County Meath and Smithwick’s Experience Kilkenny in County Kilkenny

 You are in for a treat with the great variety of accommodation options ranging from the luxurious castle hotels, to great mid-range guesthouses to budget options to keep your wallet happy.